 Skepticism

-While the pro-nuclear alliance is pushing for change, skepticism persists, particularly in Germany—the EU’s largest economy.Germany’s long-standing opposition to nuclear energy, a policy that was solidified under Angela Merkel’s government and the Green Party’s influence, continues to cast doubts over the future of nuclear power in Europe.
+While the pro-nuclear alliance is pushing for change, skepticism persists, particularly in Germany—the EU’s largest economy.Germany’s long-standing opposition to nuclear energy, a policy that was solidified under Angela Merkel’s government and the Green Party’s influence, continues to cast doubt over the future of nuclear power in Europe.

 By contrast, France boasts a very active and longstanding nuclear power program—its first commercial nuclear reactor connected to the electricity grid in 1963.
-France generates about 70 percent of its electricity from nuclear power—the highest share worldwide.
+France generates about 70 percent of its electricity from nuclear power, the highest share worldwide.

 Some of the anti-nuclear sentiment in Europe is shaped by political ideologies and fears about safety from major historical incidents such as Fukushima and Chernobyl—despite nuclear energy’s environmental benefits such as lower land requirements and zero carbon emissions.